 - 1. Rotterdam University of Applied Sciences offers the student study career coaching during his study programme and monitors his study progress.
-This enables us to provide optimal support to the student during his studies, such as guide thim in choices within the study programme and help him to successfully complete this study programme. - If there are matters (such as a functional impairment, disability) that may affect the study results, the student should contact the student counsellor as soon as possible.
+This enables us to provide optimal support to the student during his studies, such as to guide the student in choices offered by the study programme and help him to successfully complete the study programme. - 2.
+If there are matters (such as a functional impairment, disability) that may affect the study results, the student should contact the student counsellor as soon as possible.
 If necessary, the Exam Board will give the student the opportunity to take the (partial) assessments in a way that accommodates for the student's disability.